Bates College: 21st century

-Elaine Tuttle Hansen was elected as the first female president of Bates College and managed the second largest capital campaign ever undertaken by Bates, totaling at $120 million and lead the endowment through the 2007–08 financial crisis.
-The college announced her retirement in 2011, appointing Nancy Cable as interim president, to serve through June 30, 2012, while the college conducted a national search for its eighth president.
-In 2011, Bates made national headlines for being named the most expensive college in the U.S., which caused backlash from American academia and students as it indirectly highlighted substantial socioeconomic inequality among students.
+Academic Elaine Tuttle Hansen was elected as the first female president of Bates and managed the second-largest capital campaign ever undertaken by Bates, totaling $120 million and lead the endowment through the 2008 financial crisis.
+The college announced her retirement in 2011, appointing Nancy Cable as interim president.
+That year, Bates made national headlines for being named the most expensive college in the U.S., which caused backlash from American academia and students as it highlighted substantial socioeconomic inequality among students.